gitbls/sdm/README.md

     Mounts the IMG file (first example) or SD Card (second example) onto the running system.
 This enables you to manually and easily copy files from the running RasPiOS system into the IMG.

     **NOTE: BE VERY CAREFUL!** When you use the `--mount` command you're running as root with access to everything!
 If you copy or delete a file and neglect to prefix the file directory reference with **/mnt/sdm** you will modify your running system.

+* `sudo /usr/local/sdm/sdm --info` *what* &mdash; Display one of the databases that specify timezones, locale, keymaps, and wifi-country.
+The *what* argument can be one of `time`, `locale`, `keymap`, or `wifi`.
+The requested database is displayed with the `less` command. `--info help` will display the list of options.

 sdm has a broad set of command switches.
 These can be specified in any case (UPPER, lower, or MiXeD).